Hi again and welcome.

 When you compare the two images, during the first semester we are only taking 19 hours versus the second semester when we are taking around 23.
 In order to make the first semester more of a transition period, UGA decided to move Neuroanatomy to the second semester.
 Personally, I am a big fan of this because I feel like I am more in a groove second semester where I can balance more rigorous courses and not get too overwhelmed.

-At the University of Georgia, we also have a program called “Wellness Wednesday” where we get the morning off to do whatever we want (see the blank space in the schedule above).
-The faculty really encourage us to do something that we love, sleep in, or relax, although many students use the opportunity to catch up on school or shadow at the UGA Veterinary Teaching Hospital.
-Shadowing is a really neat opportunity to get to know some of the clinicians before you start to rotate through in your third year
+At the University of Georgia, we also have a program called “Wellness Wednesday”.
+On this day, we don’t start class until 1 pm.
+So we get the morning off to do whatever we want (see the blank space in the schedule above)!
+The faculty encourages us to do anything other than school: sleep in, relax, work out.
+Many students also use the opportunity to catch up on school or shadow at the UGA Veterinary Teaching Hospital.
+Shadowing is a neat opportunity to get to know some of the clinicians before clinics begin in your third year

 uga Veterinary curriculum from fall 2017-Spring 2018: